stanfordpython/stanfordpython.github.io/page/lab/lesson-plan-3.md

 2. Collate these and coax them towards a reasonable implementation.
 For the recipe example, we've implemented another `Ingredient` class and the `Recipe` stores a `dict` mapping `Ingredient`s to amounts (stored as a number).
 You might coax your section towards the idea that each ingredient needs an amount associated with it and then brainstorm data structures.
 3. Write the code at whatever level of complexity that you've arrived at from (1) and (2).

-This strategy means that you should familiarize yourself with the solution code and think of "breakpoints" - if your section can't get to the (very high) level of complexity that we've implemented, what's a reasonable stopping point before they reach there?
+This strategy means that you should familiarize yourself with the solution code and think of "breakpoints" - if your section can't get to the level of complexity that we've implemented, what's a reasonable stopping point before they reach there?

-I'd recommend that you have students brainstorm step (1) on a Google Slides document like [this one](https://docs.google.com/presentation/d/1nGjYDZp6x6ummO_V6Dw15hBUH2aoqBeca7tYXrllkFA/edit), but it's up to you.
-Then, you could sketch out the design on another slide while students share out from breakout rooms.
+I'd recommend that you break students into group and have them brainstorm step (1) on a the whiteboard.
+After, you could sketch out the design on an empty section of the board while students share what they made.
 Finally, you could hop over to Ed to write the code.

 #### To Do List
 I'd suggest the To Do list problem as a very basic problem which doesn't implement too many functions and where each of the classes are fairly short.
 The idea is that each to do belongs to a to do list - each to do list has a topic, so you can keep track of multiple to do lists.
 The to do list is basically just a container for to do items, which implements some filtering functionality.